Schedule of Classes

 An introduction to the basic theory and techniques of contemporary financial accounting.
 The objective is to identify the fundamental principles of accounting, identify and analyze business transactions, prepare financial statements, and communicate this information to users with different needs.
 Topics include the accounting cycle, transactions, and the preparation of financial statements for single-owner business organizations that operate as service companies or merchandisers.
 Students may receive credit for only one of the following courses: ACCT 220 or BMGT 220.

-Faculty: Callan, Lisa A Syllabus Course Materials
+Faculty: Kelly, Eric J Syllabus Course Materials

 ACCT 220 Principles of Accounting I (3)